Frequently Asked Questions

 General Facility Questions:

 Did the locker rooms get renovated?
 Yes, staff are very excited about the layout of our new facility to include Universal Changing rooms and Gender Locker Rooms.
 The Universal Changing Hallway holds 6 changing rooms that can be accessed by families, individuals, those with mobility issues, or anyone that would like to use these rooms to change.
-All items must be taken out of the room after you have changed and placed in lockers in the hallway or cubbies on the pool deck.
+All items must be taken out of the room after you have changed and placed in lockers in the hallway or on bleachers or benches on the pool deck.
 The locker rooms have been designed with twice as many lockers and showers than in the previous locker rooms.

 How long are the new pools in terms of a workout?
 If you are working out in the Lazy River, it would take 45 laps to walk a mile.
 In the Wellness Pool, 88 lengths of the pool would be a mile (44 laps down & back).

 What play features will be in the Activity Pool?
 Click on the attached link to see photo image of many of our new water features.
-'PLAY FEATURES'
+'PLAY FEATURES' Update!
+Spray water features have been turned back on!

 Does pool water kill the Coronavirus?
 There is no evidence that COVID-19 can be spread to humans through the use of pools and hot tubs.
 Proper operation, maintenance, and disinfection (e.g., with chlorine and bromine) of pools and hot tubs should remove or inactivate the virus that causes COVID-19.
 'USA Swimming'